 Many things have evolved in the field of spine surgery that have changed the specialty of spine dramatically for 2017.
 These advances largely fall into the following categories:

 New 3D robotic technology has entered the spine surgery field to lessen risk with more accurate guidance for the spine surgeon.
 The robotic technology guides the surgeon’s instruments during spine surgery to reduce the use of fluoroscopy and lessen the disruption to nearby muscles.
-Panama City Spine will be one of the first in the region to use robotic technology early in 2017.
+Northwest Florida Spine will be one of the first in the region to use robotic technology early in 2017.

 Sadly — with all the above said — too often we encounter patients who had found their way to older surgeons who still rationalize the merits of 3-inch long open incisions and aggressive fusions.
 With this older approach the blood loss is greater, the hospital stay is longer, the recovery longer and more painful — and the outcome can sometimes create failed back surgery syndrome which can affect the person for their lifetime.
 So while the specialty of spine has moved forward in 2017, there are those who haven’t.
 In a sense, these older surgeons are offering their patients state-of-the-art spine care circa 1990.

 Our goal is to provide the most advanced spine care to your patient before returning the patient to your care.

 Patients can be referred to us by calling 850-481-8752.